1994 Italian Superturismo Championship

 The 1994 Italian Superturismo Championship was the eighth edition of the Italian Superturismo Championship.

+Season summary

 The season began in Monza on 10 April and finished in Mugello on 2 October, after ten rounds.
 Emanuele Pirro won the championship (6 victories, 7 second places and scoring points in each round), driving an Audi 80 Quattro; the German manufacturer won the constructors' championship with 9 victories (6 Emanuele Pirro, 2 Frank Biela, 1 Rinaldo Capello) on 20 races.
-The strongest title contender was Antonio Tamburini, who drove an Alfa Romeo 155 TS and also got 6 victories.
+The strongest title contender was Antonio Tamburini, who drove an Alfa Romeo 155 TS and also got 6 victories but also 3 DNF and one time out of points.
 Third was Fabrizio Giovanardi, who was able to finish on podium 7 times and to score points in almost all races without a single victory.
 The three time Italian Champion Roberto Ravaglia had lot of bad luck and finished fourth after a single victory in the season.
 The privateers' trophy was won by Moreno Soli in his own the Alfa Romeo 155 TS.